2004 National League Division Series

-The National League division and wild card races were some of the most exciting in the wild-card era, as the National League West came down to the final weekend of the season, while there were as many as four teams trying for a post-season berth via the wild card the last week of the season, as well.
+The National League division and wild card races were some of the most exciting in the wild-card era, as the National League West came down to the final weekend of the season, while there were as many as four teams trying for a post-season berth via the wild card the last week of the season, which ultimately saw Houston clinch the Wild Card spot on the final day of the regular season.

 The St. Louis Cardinals and Houston Astros went on to meet in the NL Championship Series (NLCS).
 The Cardinals became the National League champion, and lost to the American League champion Boston Red Sox in the 2004 World Series.